Great Vic Bike Ride

 - Luggage trucks to move your gear each day

-To give you the best Great Vic experience, we want to make sure the campsite is fully completed before you come on site, so from 2018 we will no longer be offering pre-ride camping.
-The campsite will officially open to riders on Saturday 24 November at 9.00am
+To give you the best Great Vic experience, we want to make sure the campsite is fully completed before you come on site, so no pre-ride camping is available.
+The campsite will officially open to riders on Thursday 31 March at 9:00am

 We provide a luggage transfer service, which is included in your ticket.
-Each day, you’ll be required to load your luggage into our luggage trucks, and unload at the next site.
-Take note of your luggage truck number, so you don’t have to search through thousands of bags!
+Each day, you’ll be required to take your luggage to our luggage trucks so it can be transported to the next site.
+Take note of your luggage truck number, so you can find your luggage at the next site.

 Each Great Vic rider is allocated 20kg of luggage.
-This can be either 1x 20kg bag or 2x 10kg bags.
+We prefer if you can bring 2x 10kg max bags.
 For the safety of all Great Vic team and attendees, baggage weight checks will be conducted on arrival to the event, and penalties will apply for overweight bags.

-ChargeSpot will be on site at every stop to keep you charged up.
-There is limited spots so pre-book your unlimited charging now and ensure you stay connected!
+Yes, ChargeSpot will be available at each campsite.
+We ask that you pre-book your unlimited charging now and ensure you stay connected.

-Yes! absolutely.
-There will be a designated public pick up / drop off point for event participants at both the start and finish site.
+Absolutely.
+There will be a designated public pick up/drop off point for event participants at both the start and finish.
+Check out our guide on transport options here.

-Breakfast, lunch and dinner are provided each day of the Great Vic (except breakfast Day 1, lunch Day 6 and lunch Day 9).
+Breakfast, lunch and dinner are provided each day of the Great Vic (except breakfast on 31 March and lunch on 3 April).

 On this year’s Great Vic, there are five meal options to choose from: